JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 ### Software to install on your laptop before you attend

 No installation required.
 We’ll be using the free site http://fightcodegame.com/.
+This site requires that you have an account with [http://www.github.com](http://www.github.com) first.
+GitHub requires that you be at least 13-years-old, so if you're younger, make sure your parents approve or create the account for you.

-You can study the documentation here: http://fightcodegame.com/docs/
+You can study the documentation here: http://fightcodegame.com/docs/.

 ### What you’ll learn